nansencenter/NERSC-HYCOM-CICE/README.md

 ## Hexagon.bccs.uib.no

-On hexagon, you can find the necessary
+On hexagon, most tools are installed already.
+Make sure these commands are run first:

+    module load python/2.7.9-dso
+    export PYTHONPATH=$PYTHONPATH:/home/nersc/knutali/opt/python/lib/python2.7/site-packages/

+Apart from that, make sure you use the pgi compiler and libraries in the cray PrgEnv.

 # This and that...